mongodb/docs/source/reference/commands.rst

 .. dbcommand:: dbStats

-   The ``dbStats`` command returns a document with information regarding a specific database.
-This command does not return instantly, and the time required to run the command depends on the total size of the database.
+   The ``dbStats`` command returns storage statistics for a given database.
    The command takes the following syntax:

         { dbStats: 1, scale: 1 }

-   The value of the argument (e.g. ``1`` above) to ``dbStats`` does not effect the output of the command.
-The "``scale``" option allows you to configure how the values of bytes are scaled.
-For example, specify a "``scale``" value of "``1024``" to display kilobytes rather than bytes.
+   The value of the argument (e.g. ``1`` above) to ``dbStats`` does not affect the output of the command.
+The "``scale``" option allows you to specify how the values of bytes are scaled.
+For example, a "``scale``" value of "``1024``" will display the results in kilobytes rather than in bytes.

+   The time required to run the command depends on the total size of the database.
+   Because the command has to touch all data files, the command may take several seconds to run.

-   In the ``mongo`` shell the :js:func:`db.stats()` function provides a wrapper around this functionality.
+   In the ``mongo`` shell, the :js:func:`db.stats()` function provides a wrapper around this functionality.
 See the ":doc:`/reference/database-statistics`" document for an overview of this output.